Michael-Gichamu/alx-higher_level_programming/0x06-python-classes/README.md

 * How to use the getattr function

 ## Usage
-To use this project, clone the repository to your local machine and run the python files.
-Each Python script that defines a class has a respective entry point(...main.py) that you can use to test the working of the Python scripts.
+To use this project, clone the repository to your local machine and run the python files with various tests.

 ## Authors